Seikon/QRFromFileGenerator/README.md

-# QRFromFileGenerator
+# Welcome QRFromFileGenerator!

-QR Images generator from a file of codes or urls.
+This tool allows to generate a list of QR codes from a file source with a defined character separator like a csv format.